Čuvari Hristovog groba

 Čuvari Hristovog Groba (Чувари Хрстовог гроба; "Guardians of Christ's Grave") refers to a religious/cultural practice of guarding a representation of Christ's grave on Good Friday in the Church of St. Nicholas by the Serbian Orthodox inhabitants in the town of Vrlika in Northern Dalmatia, Croatia and Batajnica, Serbia.

 Exact knowledge of when this custom began in Vrlika, is not known.
 According to oral tradition, the custom is believed to have been brought to Vrlika from Jerusalem during the 16th century.
 Undoubtedly a long tradition, the practice of guarding Christ's grave is embedded in the history of Vrlika and its Orthodox Christian inhabitants.

-With the conversion of many Serbian Orthodox locals into the Uniate and Catholic faith, the tradition was carried on by local Catholics, many of whom are Croats.
 There are no significant differences in the ceremony or uniforms between the Orthodox and Catholic traditions.

 Prior to 1991, when the observation of Easter fell on the same day, Orthodox and Catholic Guardian's would visit each other's churches, celebrating and leaving gifts at both churches.
 The tradition is well known as an example of Vrlika's Orthodox and Catholic populations close relationship and tolerance towards each other.

 Čuvari Hristovog Groba is one of Serbia's candidates for UNESCO's Intangible cultural heritage-list.